shsagir/play-area-sync/docs/domains.md

 Some domain providers promote wildcard domains as the save and easy catch-all solution.
 With fortrabbit you should use a wildcard domain solely for the purpose when there is really any number of addresses that change dynamically.
 Imagine a social network App where your users will have `[[user]].[[your-domain.com]]` addresses.

+When you actually only have a handful sub-domains you need to cover, don't use a wildcard domain, register them manually with the Dashboard.
+A bonus is that those can be covered by the free Let's Encrypt certs.
+So when you plan for something like this: `www.domain.foo`, `help.domain.foo`, `blog.domain.foo`, `another.domain.foo` — don't register a wildcard domain.
+Wildcard domains are not the easy fix.

-#### Wildcard domain limitations
+#### Wildcard domain verification

 For security reasons we'll need to verify that you own the domain.
 You will need to verify an e-mail send to this domain.

+#### No free TLS for wildcard domains

-We do not provide [HTTPS free](/https) for wildcard domains, you need to book [HTTPS custom](/https-custom-pro) in order to have https on your wildcard domain.
+We do not provide Let's Encrypt certificates for wildcard domains.
+So you need to bring your own certificate.
+See our [HTTPS article](/https) for more.

 ## Changing the default domain